wallix/awless/README.md

 `awless show` is quite useful to get a good overview on a resource and to show where its stands in your cloud.

-You can either provide the resource _id_, or simpler the resource's _name_. `awless` resolves the id behind the scene (this is the concept of _aliasing_)
+The show command needs only one arg: a resource _id_, resource's _name_ or even an arn.
+Just copy/paste it and `awless` resolves the actual id of the resource behind the scene

-    # show instance info: relations to subnets, vpcs, region, ...
+    # show instance info via its id: relations to subnets, vpcs, region, ...
     awless show i-34vgbh23jn

-    # show bucket info via its alias: objects it contains, siblings, etc...
+    # show bucket info via its name: objects it contains, siblings, etc...
-    awless show @my-bucket
+    awless show my-bucket

     # show user using local data: policy applying to this user, etc...
     # snappy! will not refetch but work with the local graph